swarmpit/swarmpit/README.md

 ## Development

 Swarmpit is written purely in Clojure and utilizes React on front-end.
-CouchDB is used to store data, that cannot be stored directly in Docker API.
+CouchDB is used as persistent storage.

 Everything about building, issue reporting and setting up development environment can be found in [CONTRIBUTING.md](CONTRIBUTING.md)